STRICT Rest Recovery Process

 Make STRICT rest as comfortable as possible for the dog.
 A memory foam or eqg crate mattress will relieve pressure points on the skin.

 - 2 inch 4 lb density memory foam mattress to relieve pressure points.
-Check Walmart, etc. for human memory foam bed topper can be cut down and stacked for several recovery suite locations.
+Check on-line for pet mattress such as FOAM by Mail or Walmart, etc. for human memory foam bed topper can be cut down and stacked for several recovery suite locations.

 - Egg crate foam is another alternative.
 Check your local fabric stores.